:max_bytes(150000):strip_icc():format(webp)/Monetary-Wedding-Gift-Getty-Images-bbe6fe7b1fc147378e2228b4fb482b2b.jpg)

 Be Sure to Create a Traditional Registry, Too

 As tempting as it may be, you don’t want to skip the traditional registry altogether.
 You’re guaranteed to have a few guests who prefer to give you a physical gift, so make the process easier for them (and for yourself) by registering for a small selection of items you really want.
-Otherwise, loved ones will purchase gifts for a variety of different retailers, making it hard for you to keep track of what you've received and/or return or exchange any duplicate items.
+Otherwise, loved ones will purchase gifts from a variety of different retailers, making it hard for you to keep track of what you've received and/or return or exchange any duplicate items.

 Set Out a Box for Cards at the Reception